theSalt/yet-another-commit-checker/README.md

 If enabled, commits from service users (ie, using [SSH Access Keys](https://confluence.atlassian.com/bitbucketserver/ssh-access-keys-for-system-use-776639781.html)) will be excluded from commit requirements.

+##### Exclude Commits From Users

+Comma delimited list of BitBucket User Names.
+Commits from these users will be excluded from commit requirements.

 ## FAQ

 #### I am getting a JIRA authentication failed message when attempting to push my code or when trying to configure an issue JQL matcher.